-A distant ceremony beckoned to both the gods.
-All the gods gathered around a shallow pool and with a thought Mammon and Tali joined them.
+A distant ceremony beckoned to both gods.
+All the gods were gathering around a shallow pool.
+With a thought Mammon and Tali joined them.

-Within the pool a woman floated, perfect of form with smooth, pale skin and long, black hair.
-She was to be Gabella, formed by Camulos into the first woman and she was receiving a blessing from each of the gods.
+Within the pool floated a woman, perfect of form with smooth, pale skin and long, black hair.
+She was to be Gabella, formed by Camulos into the first woman.
+She was receiving a blessing from each of the gods.

-Bhall, Goddess of Fire, floated in the pool with Gabella and fire danced across the pool’s surface and shimmered in its depths.
+Bhall, goddess of fire, floated in the pool with Gabella.
+Holy fire danced across the pool’s surface and shimmered in its depths.
 Bhall held the sleeping Gabella and whispered into her ear, “I give you the capacity for passion and love, that you can give these gifts to others and can receive them to yourself.”

-At that she kissed Gabella gently on the forehead.
-Gabella continued to float as Bhall let go and stepped out of the pool.
-Ceridwen came next, floating above the pool she allowed the long tendrils of her gown to reach down and lift Gabella gently to her.
+With these words she kissed Gabella gently on the forehead.
+Gabella continued to float as Bhall rose from the pool.
+Ceridwen came next.
+Floating above the pool, the long tendrils of her gown lifted Gabella gently to her.

 Oghma was watching Mammon closely.
-The two were as close as their precepts, Oghma was knowledge of everything that was and Mammon was the god of knowledge of everything that will be.
-The thin line of the present separated their dominions and because of that the gods had a close affinity for each other.
+The two were as close as their precepts implied.
+Oghma was knowledge of everything that was and Mammon was knowledge of everything that would be.
+Only the thin line of the present separated their dominions.
+Because of this, the gods had a close affinity for one another.

-Deciding that something had changed Oghma whispered to Mammon, “You seem bothered.”
+Deciding that something important had changed, Oghma whispered to Mammon, “You seem troubled.”

-Nemed spoke to all the gathered gods before Mammon could respond.
+Nemed spoke to the gathered gods before Mammon could respond.

-“I mean to give her eternal life.
-That mankind can share our immortality and live without death.”
+“I mean to give her eternal life, that humanity can share our immortality and live without death.”

-At that the gods all began speaking at once.
-Only Agares, who watched without comment, and Mammon stayed out of the conversation.
+At that, all the gods began speaking at once.
+Only Mammon and Agares watched without comment.
 Mammon already knew the outcome.
-It was the same as any major decision they had to make, they would ask him.
-It was Nemed who asked.
+It was the same as any major decision they had to make: they would ask him.
+This time It was Nemed who asked first.

 “Mammon, what do you foresee for Gabella and her children?
 Should she live eternal, or live only for a time within creation?”

 For the first time Mammon was afraid to answer.
-Something was wrong, and for one who always knew the future being blind to it terrified him.
+Something was wrong.
+For one who always knew the future, being blind to it terrified him.
 Mammon could see the creation of Gabella, could see her rebellion and refusal to submit to the plan of the gods.
-Beyond that he saw the rebellion of Agares, and his attempt to challenge the One.
-He saw the One standing in creation, judging the world.
+Beyond that he saw the rebellion of Agares and his challenge to the One.
+He saw the One appearing in creation to judge the world.
 But he couldn’t see anything beyond that moment.
-If there was any future beyond that he was blind to it.
-Mammon suspected that the One unmade them and creation.
-He suspected that he was seeing his own death.
+If there was any future beyond that point, he was blind to it.
+Mammon suspected that the One unmade them and all of creation.
+He suspected he was seeing his own death.

-In regards to Gabella’s immortality, for the time that Mammon could see there was no difference.
-With or without eternal life Gabella would refuse to become the mother of humanity.
-With either option she would live until Mammon’s vision failed him.
-She would live as long as Mammon would.
+In regards to the question of Gabella’s immortality, Mammon could not see a difference either way.
+With or without eternal life, Gabella would refuse to become the mother of humanity.
+She would live until Mammon’s vision failed him.
+She would live as long as Mammon.

-Rather than admit that his vision was gone, rather than tell the gods that Agares would betray them, that they would all die, Mammon pretended to know and for the first time gave advice without knowing if it was correct.
+Rather than admit that his vision was gone, rather than tell the gods that Agares would betray them, that they would all die, Mammon pretended to know.
+For the first time he gave advice without knowing if it was true.

-Arawn seemed bothered by the response but said nothing.
+Arawn seemed annoyed by the response, but said nothing.
 Nemed entered the pool, embraced Gabella and whispered into her ear.
 From that moment she was as immortal as a single god could make her.